Dating as a Single Mom: 15 Expert Tips to Balance Love and Parenting

 14. Set Expectations

 Being a Single Mom often comes with the understanding that your children will take above most things.
 So when it comes time to date, you will want to ensure that your potential partner understands this.
 Be honest about your non-negotiables and responsibilities.
-Think about how you are going to be a single mom and date, and let your date know this schedule and the restrictions you may have up front.
+Think about how you will be be a single mom and date, and let your date know this schedule and the restrictions you may have up front.
 For instance, you may be able to date on weekends or after bedtime.

 15. Embrace Online Dating